raleighlittles/iTunesDB-Parser/README.md

 The source code for the parser is in the `itunesdb_parser` directory.

 Because iPodLinux isn't maintained anymore, I was worried that the website (and thus the iTunesDB wiki) would be taken down at some point, so I downloaded the documentation.
-Both the original website HTML, and a markdown-formatted version are in the `itunesdb-doc` folder: [Link](./itunesdb-doc/README.md)
+Both the original website, and a markdown-formatted version are in the `itunesdb-doc` folder: [Link](./itunesdb-doc/README.md)

 # Code